 Apart from merely taking measures to ensure that your laptop’s own internal cooling system is working properly, did you know that you can also get a laptop cooler, or cooling pad, as they’re sometimes referred to?

-The way that cooling pads functions is simple: you place them on a surface, then place your laptop on top of them, plug them into one of the laptop’s USB ports, and let the fan(s) do their work.
-Ultimately, you will see significantly lower temperatures during long gaming sessions thanks to the increased airflow.
+The way that cooling pads operate is simple: you place them on a surface, then place your laptop on top of them, plug them into one of the laptop’s USB ports, and let the fan(s) do their work.
+Ultimately, you will see lower temperatures during long gaming sessions thanks to the increased airflow.

 Insufficiently Powerful Hardware

-True, a dedicated GPU inevitably generates a fair amount of heat, but if we’re talking about a low-end GPU that is being pushed hard by modern games, then the temperatures might get out of control.
-The same goes for CPUs with integrated graphics chips (nearly every Intel CPU) or one of AMD’s A-series APUs.
+True, a dedicated GPU inevitably generates a fair amount of heat, but if we’re talking about a low-end GPU that is being pushed too hard by modern games, then the temperatures might get out of control.
+The same goes for CPUs with integrated graphics chips (nearly every Intel CPU) or one of AMD’s APUs.

 - Get an external GPU.
 These are an excellent way to get desktop-level graphics in a laptop, all the while greatly reducing its internal heat generation.
 However, they are quite pricey, and you should ensure that your CPU is powerful enough to handle the GPU that you plan on getting.

 - Rattling – A faulty fan is likely to produce various rattling, grinding, or heaving noises long before it breaks down completely.
-If your fan is making any noise that isn’t the usual steady humming of a spinning fan, there is a chance that it is not operating at peak capacity.
+If your fan is making any noise that isn’t the usual steady humming of a spinning fan, there is a chance that it is not operating at optimal capacity.

 Now, tinkering with a laptop is not as easy as it is with a desktop PC.
-It is best to have your laptop repaired by an authorized professional rather than attempting to do anything yourself.
+It’s best to have your laptop repaired by an authorized professional rather than attempting to do anything yourself.